Braunson/DIE/README.md

 ## We :heart: the web
 DIE.js is a project of respect and love, not of snark and hate.
-We the web's developers wish to deliver a modern web experience that delights and empowers its users, but reliance on obsolete tools is hindering innovation.
+We the web's developers wish to deliver a modern web experience that delights and empowers people, but reliance on obsolete tools is hindering innovation.
 Let's focus on the progress that helps everyone win.

 ## License